Nate-Sheibley/Top-10-AI-stocks-5y-overview/README.md

-# TOP 10 AI Stocks-5 Year Performance Overview
+# Top 10 AI Stocks-5 Year Performance Overview

-# Project Summary: AI Companies vs. S&P 500 and Dow Jones
+## Project Summary: AI Companies vs. S&P 500 and Dow Jones
 This project investigated the performance of top AI companies compared to established market indexes, the S&P 500 and Dow Jones, over the past five years (2019-2024).

 We analyzed daily and cumulative returns, along with volatility (risk), to assess profitability and risk associated with each investment option.
 While some AI companies exhibited impressive growth, overall, there wasn't a significant difference in returns between AI companies and the market indexes.
 Additionally, despite higher volatility in some AI stocks, the overall risk profile wasn't demonstrably lower compared to the indexes.

-# Data
+## Data

 Top 10 AI companies [kaggle dataset](https://www.kaggle.com/datasets/vladimirmijatovic/ai-stocks) 1990 through present as selected by Forbes
 S&P 500 and Dow Jones index ETF funds gathered through [alphavantage.co](http://alphavantage.co) API

-# Question of interest and the hypothesis
+## Question of interest and the hypothesis

 ### Question
 Does the growth of AI stocks in the last 5 years suggest that investing in these companies is significantly more profitable than investing in most other companies based on the market indexes?